May 10, 2018:

 classes, minus $36.

-Note: Cell phones and other similar electronic devices are not permitted at Adventure Rabbi Kids classes including Girls Time, All about Holidays and the Adventure B'nai Mitzvah Class.
+Note: Cell phones and other similar electronic devices are not permitted at Adventure Rabbi Kids classes including Girls Time and the Adventure B'nai Mitzvah Class.
 If your student needs to bring a phone so that they can contact a parent at the end of class, they can keep it out of sight in their backpack/bag.
 If they use it during class, it will be taken away and returned after class.

 a Membership for You and Your Child to the Adventure Rabbi Congregation.